Daniel Rivas was rejected by the girls he had asked to the school dance, so his classmate Kylie Fronius decided to surprise him.

 Daniel Rivas, a 17-year-old boy from Arizona, was heartbroken when all the girls he asked to the school dance turned him down.
 The teenager with Down syndrome was eagerly looking forward to the homecoming dance but the window closed on his dream, his date showed up.
 Kylie Fronius, a 10th grader, who had heard Daniel was turned down by those he asked, decided to surprise her classmate, reported KVVU-TV.
 She asked Daniel to be her date one day at school.
 Daniel's mom was stunned when she saw Kylie standing in her driveway, waiting to accompany her son to the homecoming dance.
 “Someone took the time to take my son to homecoming,” said Tonya Rivas, Daniel’s mother, as she choked back tears.
 “Words can’t even describe what I’m feeling right now,” she added.

 “It’s not that Daniel has a disability.
 It’s Kylie didn’t see any disability.
 That is what your heart wants as a mom,” said Tonya.
-Kylie's proposal found its way to social media where it went viral.
+Kylie's proposal found its way to social media where people applauded it.
 The sweet proposal made the local news.
 "I don't see disabled people as different.
 They are just normal people who learn in a different way,” Kylie told Fox 5 KVVU-TV.
 “I hope I can make his night fun.”
 She had no idea that they were about to be surprised with an unforgettable night.
 Fox 5’s Surprise Squad, which rewards people for doing good in the community, was about to surprise them.
 They went the distance and had a Rolls Royce pick them up for their date.
 They were shocked to see the luxury car waiting for them.